 Happy St Patrick’s Day!!

-In our house, a corned beef dinner plays second fiddle to the Rueben sandwiches and hash we enjoy.
+Back to my yummy corned beef… My favorite parts of a corned beef dinner, truly, are the treats you can make with the leftovers.
+In our house, a corned beef dinner plays second fiddle to the Rueben sandwiches and hash we enjoy the next day.
 My husband is the king of Reuben sandwiches.
 He can make a mouth-watering sandwich that even a non-lover will enjoy!
 Don’t tell him I said so, but I think his secret is using Bavarian sauerkraut.
 Bavarian sauerkraut, unlike plain sauerkraut, is a little sweeter and contains caraway seeds.
 It just adds that special something to those yummy grilled sandwiches.

-My contribution to the redemption of our left-over St Patrick’s Day dinner is the corned beef hash (also known as red flannel hash) I make the next day.
+My contribution to the redemption of left-over St Patrick’s Day dinner is corned beef hash (also known as red flannel hash).
 I love the comfort food feel of a big bowl of steaming hash.
-Since I will have the big stock pot full of the broth that resulted from simmering my meat, potatoes, carrots and cabbage, instead of just dumping it down the drain, I will cook extra potatoes.
+Since I will have the big stock pot full of the broth that resulted from simmering my meat, potatoes, carrots and cabbage, instead of just dumping it down the drain, I will first use it to cook extra potatoes.
 The broth has wonderful flavor that will be infused into the potatoes as they cook.
 As simple as it is to do, we often forget about the wonderful flavors that can be infused into simple starches, such as potatoes and rice, simply by using flavored cooking broths (simple stocks) to cook them in.

-If it is left over, chances are it can have a second life in some wonderful form.
-You just need to be willing to “repurpose” your left-overs and be daring and creative!
-The result will be less clutter in your fridge and something great on your plate!
+If it is left over, chances are most any food can have a second life in some wonderful form.
+You just need to be willing to “repurpose” your left-overs and voila!
+Less clutter in your fridge and something great on your plate!

 Red Flannel Corned Beef Hash

-Cut corned beef into chunks, then, putting a few chunks at a time in a food processor, pulse to coarsely chop corned beef.
+In a food processor, pulse to coarsely chop corned beef.
 Move meat to a mixing bowl.
-As with meat, pulse to coarsely chop potatoes (although I prefer to use a potato masher rather than the processor for the potatoes; you will get a chunkier texture for your hash).
+As with meat, pulse to coarsely chop potatoes (although I prefer to simply use a potato masher rather than the processor for the potatoes; you will get a chunkier texture for your hash).

 To read more of Vicki McGraw’s commentaries on good cooking, fine recipes and perfect party treats, visit www.jamestowngazette.com and click on Join Me in the Kitchen’s own page.
 The Jamestown Gazette is proud to present our county’s most creative and original writers for your enjoyment and enlightenment.